varteaga5/phase-3-method-arguments-lab/README.md

 # Method Parameters Lab

-## Objectives
+## Learning Goals

-1. Define a method that takes in an argument and uses that argument in the method body.
+- Define a method that takes in an argument and uses that argument in the method body.

-2. Define a method that takes in two arguments and uses both arguments in the method body.
+- Define a method that takes in two arguments and uses both arguments in the method body.

 ## Instructions